Advocacy – National

 On May 5th 2012, Advocacy Committee members traveled to Washington, DC to participate in the National Breast Cancer Coalition’s (NBCC) Annual Advocacy Training Conference and Lobby Day.
 There, they met with Senators and Representatives of local congressional districts.
 These meetings give Advocacy Committee members the opportunity to educate lawmakers about breast cancer issues and advocate for identified legislation, as well as to hear their questions and feedback on how the legislative climate is addressing, or not addressing, breast cancer issues.

-- $150 Million for the Department of Defense Breast Cancer Research Program (BCRP).
+- $150 Million for the Department of Defense (DOD) Breast Cancer Research Program (BCRP) for FY2016.
 As a result of NBCC’s grassroots advocacy, the DOD BCRP was created in 1992 to “eradicate breast cancer by funding innovative, high-impact research through a partnership of scientists and consumers.”
-NBCC seeks continued level funding for this successful program.
+The DOD BCRP is widely viewed as an innovative, unique, and efficient medical research model which has proven to be accountable to the public and has produced extraordinary results.
+NBCC seeks continued funding for this successful program.

-- Ensuring the Participation of Educated Patient Advocates in All Levels of Health Care.
-NBCC continues to work to ensure that educated patient advocates have a “seat at the table” in all levels of health care decision making that affects their lives.
+- Ensuring the Participation of Educated Patient Advocates in All Levels of Health Care Decision Making.
+NBCC continues to work to ensure that educated patient advocates have a “seat at the table” in all levels of health care decision making which affects their lives.

 For more information please visit www.stopbreastcancer.org.